mvonmaltitz/mathgame/README.md

-# Mathgame
+# MathGame

-TODO: Write a gem description
+A small command line math game to improve one's arithmetical skills

+Still in alpha development

-## Installation
+## Installation & Usage

-Add this line to your application's Gemfile:

-    gem 'mathgame'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install mathgame

-## Usage

-TODO: Write usage instructions here
+And run it via

+    $ mathgame

 ## Contributing